Sora language: Culture

 Sora is spoken by the Sora people, who are a part of the Adivasi, or tribal people, in India, making Sora an Adivasi language.
 Sora is found in close proximity to Odia and Telugu speaking peoples so that many Sora people are bilingual.
 Sora had little literature except for a few songs and folk tales which are usually transmitted orally.

 Phonology

-On a similar note, our understanding of Sora phonology is limited at best but there are some generalizations that can be made.
-Most syllables are of the Consonant, Vowel, Consonant form and morphemes usually contain one to three syllables.
-There are 18 identifiable consonants and they fall into most of the established origins of sound.
-Five consonants originate from the palate while only one consonant originates from the glottis.
-Although vowels may be pronounced differently, there exist only six vowels in Sora.
-There are no diacritics and aspiration varies depending on the speaker.
-It is likely that the influence of English, Odia, and Telugu has also affected vowel pronunciation over the course of Sora's use.
+Knowledge of Sora phonology is limited, but there are some generalizations that can be made.
+Most syllables are of the Consonant, Vowel, Consonant form, and morphemes usually contain one to three syllables.
+There are 18 consonant phonemes and six vowel phonemes in Sora.
+It is likely that the influence of English, Odia, and Telugu has also affected vowel pronunciation.
 Pronunciations also change in prevocalic (occurring before a vowel) and non prevocalic environments.